-This template is to be filled in accordance to the Balance sheet (S.02.01).
+This template is to be filled in accordance with the Balance sheet (S.02.01).
 Valuation principles are laid down in Directive 2009/138/EC, Delegated Regulation (EU) 2015/35, Solvency II Technical Standards and Guidelines.

-This template is not required to be submitted if one single currency represents more than 90 % of assets and also of liabilities.
+This template is not required to be submitted if one single currency represents more than 80 % of liabilities.
+In case the value of technical provisions, as reported in R0030 and R0120 in S.12.01 and R0060 and R0160 in S.17.01, is negative, for the purposes of the calculation of the threshold above the absolute value of those notional amounts should be considered without netting of technical provisions between different LoBs.

-If submitted, information on the reporting currency shall always be reported regardless of the amount of assets and liabilities.
-Information reported by currency shall at least represent 90 % of the total assets and of the total liabilities.
-The remaining 10 % shall be aggregated.
-If a specific currency has to be reported for either assets or liabilities to comply with the 90 % rule then that currency shall be reported for both assets and liabilities.
+If submitted, information on the reporting currency shall always be reported regardless of the amount of liabilities.
+Information reported by currency shall at least represent 80 % of the total liabilities.
+The remaining 20 % shall be aggregated.
+If a specific currency has to be reported for liabilities to comply with the 80 % rule, then that currency shall be reported for all liabilities.